-    Your generosity is fuelling new research into the maternal immune system during pregnancy and how it affects premature birth.
+Your generosity is fuelling a new research programme into the maternal immune system during pregnancy and its impact on premature birth.

-    The programme will follow women who are pregnant for the first time throughout their pregnancy and beyond to:
+Following women who are pregnant for the first time throughout their pregnancy, the programme aims to:

-    - Understand the processes of pregnancy and preterm birth.
+- Better understand the processes of pregnancy and preterm labour

-    - Identify potential risk factors and develop predictive algorithms to screen women early in pregnancy.
+- Identify risk factors and develop predictive algorithms in order to screen women early in pregnancy

-    We have hired our first research midwife to recruit more pregnant women into our studies.
+- Our first full-time Research Midwife, Alanna Linkhorn, has also come on board to recruit more pregnant women into our studies.

 My early research was on how the immune cells in the uterus develop and gain the ability to recognise the placenta during the first few weeks of pregnancy.
 I am coming to Borne to look in more detail at how this impacts preterm birth: if we can identify what is going wrong, we can start to devise interventions to prevent preterm births from happening.

 I am fortunate to work with some brilliant clinicians and results-oriented scientists at Borne.
 As research manager, my role is to ensure that projects are well executed.
 I facilitate communications between clinicians and researchers, identify opportunities to strengthen the research and manage operations, teams and processes in the labs – getting us closer to our common goal: understanding and stopping premature labour.